afendrich/Project-Portfolio/README.md

 # README

+This is my first attempt at a responsive website for Project 1.

+## Notes & To-Do List:
-This is my first attempt at a responsive website.
+1. This is my first attempt at using Github to host a website.

-## Notes:
-1. I am new at Github.
 2. I need to incorporate responsive images into my design.
-3. There are a few minor formatting issues I have to work through with the largest screen sizes.
+3. In the "Featured Work" section, I need to get the flexbox formatting right when viewing on the largest screens.
+Currently the images do not line up, and its not athestically pleasing.
+4. References to image owners is needed.